 - In Tsukihime fan-disk Kagetsu Tohya is the unlockable side story 'Flower of Thanatos', where Shiki can have a passionate threesome with maid twin sisters Hisui and Kohaku.

 - In Fate/stay night, the first erotic scene in the Fate route is between Shirou + Arthuria/Saber + Rin.
 (With Saber in the middle, even.)

 - The player can make Makoto score a threesome with both Kotonoha and Sekai either in on the rooftop of the school or in Sekai's own bedroom.
 If they do well enough in the game, the three stay together in a Polyamory relationship.

-- Summer Days adds threesomes with twin sisters (Kazuha and Futaba), and mother and daughter ( Youko and Sekai).
+- Summer Days adds threesomes with twin sisters (Kazuha and Futaba), two regular sisters (Otome and Karen), and mother and daughter ( Youko and Sekai).

 - Subverted in Cross Days, where Makoto can convince Hikari, Nanami and Roka to gather for sex, but they don't engage in actual three-or-four-way action.
 First Makoto does Hikari while Roka talks to Nanami and then fingers her to orgasm, then Makoto fucks Nanami while Hikari and Roka chat and watch over them.

 - Flashbacks shows Zii's foursome with (male) triplets (exhausting) and her threesome with two male former band-mates (abortive due to male-male hang-ups).
 Another flashback shows Zii's abortive attempt to organize a surprise six-way orgy for Yuki, which ran into the problem of the latter's phobias.